 “The monthly direct primary care enrollment fee shall not exceed a weighted average of seventy dollars per month across all eligibility categories.
 The average shall be weighted by the population makeup of the pilot program.”

 Minnesota is also proposing something like a DPC Medicaid pilot with HF 718, though they are calling it a primary care case management program instead.
+This bill has been referred to the Health and Human Services Policy committee and does not seem to be getting much attention.
 It is missing lots of important details and contains an obligation to provide emergency care that is rather confusing.

 “Under the program, patients may choose a primary care provider to act as the enrollee's case manager.
 Primary care physicians, nurses, and other qualified medical professionals may provide primary care case management.
 Specialists who routinely provide care for patients with specific or complex medical conditions may also be primary care providers for purposes of case management.
 Primary care providers who offer PCCM services shall also receive a flat per-member, per-month fee for performing care coordination services.
 The commissioner shall set case management fees to reflect the variation in time and services required for a primary care provider to coordinate care based on the complexity of a patient's health needs and socioeconomic factors that lead to health disparities.
 The primary care provider shall provide overall oversight of the enrollee's health and coordinate with any other case manager of the enrollee as well as ensure 24-hour access to health care, emergency treatment, and referrals.”

-Oklahoma will be making an effort SB 386 at passing a DPC Medicaid pilot program.
+Oklahoma will be made an effort with SB 386 to launch a DPC Medicaid pilot program, but SB 386 did not receive a hearing in Committee.
+It will be automatically filed for the 2020 legislative session.
 Their effort is elegant in its simplicity.
-This is the entire law, and it is something that other states will want to emulate:
+This is the entire text of the law (below) and this well written effort is something that other states will want to emulate:

 “1.
 The Oklahoma Health Care Authority, upon verification of a SoonerCare member's execution of a direct primary care membership agreement as provided for in Section 4605 of Title 36 of the Oklahoma Statutes, shall reimburse the member the expense of the monthly direct primary care membership fee not to exceed Twenty-five Dollars ($25.00) per month for minors or Fifty Dollars ($50.00) per month for adults.